3 Bahadur: Development

 On 11 September 2014, ARY Films and SOC Films announced a joint venture company by the name of Waadi Animations.
 Their intention was to produce animated content, including feature films, and announced that their debut project was 3 Bahadur.
 Sharmeen Obaid Chinoy, CEO Waadi Animation said, "This partnership will allow us to create animated super heroes and heroines that will make us laugh and cry and, most importantly, entertain.
 We all have an inner child and we will attempt to nurture the imagination of that child at Waadi Animations."
 At the first look event of the film in Nueplex Cinemas Karachi, the creative director Sharmeen Obaid Chinoy revealed that "[A]lmost three years ago, I had an intense desire to create an animated feature in Pakistan, which would appeal to both children and adults alike.
-I have to admit, venturing into the realm of animation was unchartered territory for my team and I, but everyone quickly warmed up to the idea and we began learning the ropes and assembling a team of some of the best animators in the country to work with us.
+I have to admit, venturing into the realm of animation was unchartered [sic] territory for my team and I, but everyone quickly warmed up to the idea and we began learning the ropes and assembling a team of some of the best animators in the country to work with us.
 We are proud to announce and share the fruit of our hard work and efforts; Pakistan’s first animated feature film."
 Sharmeen Obaid stated that "3 Bahadur is not just a movie.
 It is a movement.
 The message we’re sending with this film is that ‘We shall overcome.’
 Like these three kids (film main characters), we can face the challenges that come our way.
 You don't need to be a superhero.
 You are a superhero."
 The film is produced entirely in Pakistan, based in a fictional town named Roshan Basti (town of light).